1:1 Computing at Scots

-Boys must make sure that their computer/tablet is fully charged before they come to school each day.
-We provide secure areas to store and charge computers during the school day.
-Charging lockers are available at the Senior School Information Centre, but students need to be aware that they will be without a device for as long as that device is charging.
-Boys also need to be educated about the price of using the device to play games and/or music during free times such as morning break and lunch.
+Students must make sure that their computer/tablet is fully charged before they come to school each day.
+We provide secure areas to store and charge computers during the school day but students need to be aware that they will be without a device for as long as that device is charging.
+Students also need to be educated about the price of using the device to play games and/or music during free times such as morning break and lunch.
 The device is mainly a device for learning and if they allow the battery to run down while using it for activities outside of learning, this might severely impact their ability to work and learn during lessons.
-A small number of short term loan devices are available through the Senior School Information Centre.
+A small number of short term loan devices are available through the Information Centre.
 These can be booked out for short periods of time or on a day by day basis.
 These devices cannot be taken home and have to be returned to the Information Centre at the end of the school day.
 Longer term loan devices owned by the College are available for use on written application to the appropriate school principal with reasons and justification of need.
 A nominal, non-refundable bond is incurred to cover maintenance for these devices.

 Acceptable Use Agreement for Scots College

 The conduct of students using their own devices while connected to the College’s network and wireless internet access is governed by the following acceptable use agreements.
 Parents and student should familiarise themselves with the content of these documents before signing them.
 Students will not be given access to the College network without signed acceptable use agreement per student.
 These are available through the Spider portal and parents and caregivers are able to log into this portal with details that will be provided to you at the start of your child’s schooling.